 Sometimes it may be necessary to position grommets or snaps, etc. at very precise positions.
 We can usually accommodate this but only if you supply us with a diagram that shows exactly where you would like the grommets to be set.
 The diagram should show the number of inches from each edge where the grommets are to be placed.
 If you are ordering several tarps and you are planning to join them together using grommets you need to advise us of this so that we can ensure that the holes are positioned to allow for this.

-Larger stainless steel grommets are available having an outer diameter of 1" and an inner diameter of 9/16" are available at no extra cost.
+Smaller stainless steel grommets are available having an outer diameter of 7/8" and an inner diameter of 7/16" are available.